guotong1988/guotong1988.github.io/research/_posts/learning-of-learning-procedures.md

 #### Add New Data To Existing Tasks

 The core idea of updating the datasets is: The learning of a existing task equals to updating its training datasets.
-Based on large language model (LLM)'s conversation ability, we train an additional intent recognition model to determine whether the system need to learn new knowledge.

 ![table1](/assets/png/llp/table1.png)